Deal with Negative Employee Engagement Feedback

 Who Is More Likely to Be Critical?

-First, studies prove that, on average, more comments are provided by disengaged employees than by highly engaged employees.
+First, we know from our organizational culture assessment that, on average, more comments are provided by disengaged employees than by highly engaged employees.
 Perhaps this is to be expected.
 Disgruntled workers are apt to vent when given the chance on a confidential questionnaire.

 Happier employees who don’t have an ax to grind are less likely to fill in the comments section.
 So right off the bat, you need to take the negative comments in context.